Intradistrict School Choice FAQs

 What sets the two middle schools apart?

 Both middle schools offer the same curriculum.
 As with all schools, each has its unique characteristics.
-Please see the archived video of the HUUSD School Board Community IDC Meeting for more details.

 What are the transportation options if my child participates in IDC?